Drones for dogs? How technology is finding missing pets

 In short, while drones have proven to be an excellent aid in finding lost pets, they are not a one-stop solution.
 Drone experts believe technology will continue to improve, making searches for pets easier and ultimately more successful.

-In the meantime, it still takes a combination of ground teams, volunteers and drone pilots to bring our furry friends back home safe.
+In the meantime, it still takes a combination of ground teams, volunteers and drone pilots to bring our furry friends back home safely.

-This article is part of “Solutionaries,” our continuing commitment to solutions journalism, highlighting the creative people in communities working to make the world a better place, one solution at a time.
-Find out what you can do to help at SolutionariesNetwork.com.